ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Make origin always visible on invoices.
 We also think is a good idea to make it editable in case you want to link a manual invoice to, for eg, a sale order
 #.
 Adds possibility of filtering and grouping by company on invoices.
 #.
 Add delete number in cancelled customer invoices
 #.
+Add a payment method description on payment tree view to be extende (For eg. by checks and withholdings) to show more info on tree view
+#.
 Add options on accounts to require analytic distribution on journal entries posting
 #.
 Adds a button "Match Payments" in the customer & suppliers form view to allow to start the matching of invoices & payments for that partner.
 #.
 Create a "Bank and Cash menu" to grop submenus of future modules as checks and others.
 Also creates an specific submenu for internal transfers.